akshata29/agents/docs/hackathon/README.md

 ## Microsoft Agent Framework & Custom Framework Implementation Guide

-Welcome to the comprehensive technical documentation for building multi-agent applications using Microsoft Agent Framework (MAF) and our custom Magentic Foundation Framework.
+Welcome to the comprehensive technical documentation for building multi-agent applications using Microsoft Agent Framework (MAF) and our custom Foundation Framework.
 This guide is designed for the hackathon to provide you with everything you need to understand, implement, and build upon the patterns demonstrated in our reference applications.

 ## 📚 Documentation Structure